 See a full list of terms from Keshet.

-WHAT HAPPENS IF I ACCIDENTALLY MISGENDER SOMEONE (USE THEIR INCORRECT PRONOUN)?
+WHAT SHOULD I DO IF I ACCIDENTALLY MISGENDER SOMEONE (USE THEIR INCORRECT PRONOUN)?

 If you inadvertently misgender someone, simply apologize, use the correct pronoun, and move on.
 For example: “I met her – sorry, them – at Shabbat last week.”